(Photo: Department of Home Affairs website)

 Date last modified: 17 November 2018

-The Special Category Visa (SCV) is a temporary visa that allows New Zealanders to stay and work in Australia, as long as they remain a New Zealand citizen.
+The Special Category Visa (SCV) is a temporary visa that allows New Zealanders to live and work in Australia, as long as they remain a New Zealand citizen.
 Anyone arriving in Australia on a New Zealand passport, without a visa, will automatically be issued an SCV, subject to meeting the health and character requirements.

 The SCV is automatically cancelled upon departing Australia.
-Therefore, New Zealanders who usually reside in Australia are not a “resident” for insurance or other purposes when outside of Australia.
+Therefore, New Zealanders who usually reside in Australia are not a “resident” for insurance or other purposes etc when outside of Australia.

 Which type of SCV are you?